 - How much money do YouTubers make?

-- What it takes to start monetizing a YouTube channel?
+- What does it take to start monetizing a YouTube channel?

 - How do YouTubers make money?